Task-relevant cognitive maps and their role in spatial decision-making

 To study the internal map formation and the mechanism of map-based decision-making, the neural activity will be analyzed using state-of-the-art machine learning techniques.

-Causal Role Testing
+Causal Role of Brain Regions

 Finally, the causal role of the corresponding brain regions in spatial decision-making will be tested using optogenetic perturbation experiments.